openturns/otfmi/README.rst

 License
 =======

-This package is the propriety of EDF.
+This package is licensed under the LGPL3.

 References
 ==========